MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-virtual-assistant-introduction.md

 ### Adaptive Cards

 [Adaptive Cards](https://adaptivecards.io/) provide the ability for your Virtual Assistant to return user experience (UX) elements (e.g. Cards, Images, Buttons) alongside text-based responses.
 If the device or conversation canvas has a screen these Adaptive Cards can be rendered across a broad range of devices and platforms, providing UX support where appropriate.
-Examples of Adaptive Cards can be found [here](https://adaptivecards.io/samples/) with information on rendering options in the documentation [here](https://docs.microsoft.com/adaptive-cards/rendering-cards/getting-started).
+Examples of Adaptive Cards can be found in these [samples](https://adaptivecards.io/samples/) with information on rendering options in the [getting started](https://docs.microsoft.com/adaptive-cards/rendering-cards/getting-started) documentation .

 ### Skills